devops329/devops/instruction/gitHubPages/gitHubPages.md

    > ![branch icon](branchNavigationIcon.png)
 1. Press the `New Branch` button, supply the name `gh-pages`, and press the `Create new branch` button.
    > ![New Branch Modal](newBranchModal.png)

+## Associate gh-pages branch with Pages

-1. Next we need to associate our new branch with GitHub Pages by selecting the `Setting` option form the main navigation.
+Next we need to associate our new branch with GitHub Pages for the jwt-pizza repository.

+1. Select the `Setting` option form the main navigation.
 1. Select the `Pages` option from the left hand navigation.
-1. Select the `Source` option and choose `Deploy from a branch`
+1. Select the `Source` option and verify that `Deploy from a branch` is selected
    > ![GitHub Pages settings](gitHubPagesSettings.png)
-1. This will cause a `Branch` option to become available.
-Press the branch dropdown, select the `gh-pages` branch, and press `Save`.
+1. In the `Brach` section select `gh-pages` as the branch, and press `Save`.
    > ![gh-pages branch selection](ghPagesBranchSelection.png)

 This will make the branch available from a URL that references your repository.
 The GitHub Pages settings view will display the name of the URL, but it should be something like: